1. OUR TERMS AND CONDITIONS

 38 DATA PROTECTION PROVISIONS

-We comply with the legislation of the Data Protection act of 1998, we comply with this in a number of ways to ensure data privacy, and our methods for this are available on request.
+We comply with the legislation of the Data Protection act of 1998 and GDPR, we comply with this in a number of ways to ensure data privacy, and our methods for this are available on request.

 39 PROVISIONS FOR SERVICE CONTINUITY